chrisjoshi/Walkthrough-Nation/PicoCTF/Pico06.md

-# PicoCTF Walkthrough: Corrupted File — Detailed Walkthrough
+# PicoCTF Walkthrough: Corrupted File

 ## Description of the Challenge